 I’m exercising every day — it’s my “me time.”

 I do Beachbody workouts.
 One day I’ll do cardio, another day I’ll do upper body, yoga, or pilates.
 My 17-year-old, Autumn, and I go for walks together and catch up and we’ve created a strong bond.
 In January 2022 I made a New Year’s resolution to walk one 10k a month.
 And I’m proud to say that I’ve held onto that resolution!

 Gary and I both stopped smoking.

 I have much more energy, and I don’t have joint pain, it’s awesome.
-I’ve lost over a hundred pounds in the last year, I’m not pre-diabetic anymore and my doctor is over the moon.
+I’ve lost a lot of weight, I’m not pre-diabetic anymore and my doctor is over the moon.
 She said, “Keep doing what you’re doing.”

 We’re having family picnics and exploring new places.

 We went to a fall festival in Wayland with craft shows and games.
 I loved the homemade wreaths.
 It was nice to get away for the day with the family and have a good time.